 The lack of space is a problem in most RVs.
 With a small amount of storage space, compact items that have multiple uses are critical.
 Enter the Immersion blender.
 You can perform a variety of kitchen tasks with this amazing tool such as making smoothies, blending sauces, or creating silky smooth soup.

 4. Portable Meat Smoker

 If you love succulent smoked meat then a portable meat smoker is a must for your next RV trip.
-You can use this device indoor or outdoors for smoking a variety of meats.
-For the ultimate RV size portable smoker check out the Nordic Ware Kettle Smoker.
-It weighs less than 9 pounds and measures in a sleek 13 x 13-inches.
+You can use this device indoors or outdoors for smoking a variety of meats.
+For the ultimate RV-size portable smoker check out the Nordic Ware Kettle Smoker.
+It weighs less than 9 pounds and measures in a sleek 13 x 13 inches.

 4. Frozen Drink Maker

 Need some refreshment on those hot summer days?
 Time to break out the portable frozen drink maker!
 Just imagine coming out of the hot sun and refreshing yourself with a nice cold beverage.
 Frozen drink makers are available as either plug-in or rechargeable battery-powered.

 Everyone needs ice, and let’s face it, those tiny RV freezers can barely keep up with our needs.
 A portable ice cube maker is a great way to cool your drinks and keep yourself refreshed.
 There is a wide range of portable ice makers available in different sizes and with different ice-making capacities.